Martin Luther King Junior Elementary School

 - Category Attribute

-- Martin Luther King Junior Elementary School's student population of 610 students has grown by 5% over five school years.
+- Martin Luther King Junior Elementary School's student population of 626 students has stayed relatively flat over five school years.

-- The teacher population of 36 teachers has grown by 12% over five school years.
+- The teacher population of 35 teachers has declined by 10% over five school years.

 |Grades Offered||Grades Kindergarten-5|

 |Total Students||626 students|